ASFHyP3/hyp3-OPERA-RTC/README.md

 before, check out this [guide](https://harmony.earthdata.nasa.gov/docs#getting-started) to get started.

 ## Usage
-This plugin is designed to run within the HyP3 processing system, and directly relies on the JPL OPERA OPERA-RTC-S1 Product Generation Executable (PGE) docker container.
+This plugin is designed to run within the HyP3 processing system, and directly relies on the JPL OPERA OPERA-RTC-S1 Product Generation Executable (PGE) docker container (see architecture section below).
 Currently, this container is not publicly available, but it likely will be in the near future.

 For this reason, the plugin is only runnable via the docker container.